-As a newcomer to Canada, you may face several challenges searching for employment, among them lack of a professional network, no local work experience, and an unknown reputation.
-While there are a multitude of useful resources available, membership in a professional association can help to address these challenges by doing the following:
+As a newcomer to Canada, you may face several challenges during your job search.
+For example, many people arrive with no professional network, no local work experience, and no way to establish their reputation.
+Thankfully, there are a multitude of useful resources available.
+Joining professional associations can help you connect with all of the resources in your local area.

 - Providing opportunities to meet professionals in your field and develop a network

-- Offering professional development courses and workshops where you can demonstrate your Canadian relevance and experience
+- Offering professional development courses and workshops where you can demonstrate your experience

-- Giving you opportunities to engage and volunteer in a professional Canadian context so you can become known and trusted in your field
+- Giving you opportunities to engage and volunteer in your field

-In a recent live webinar we examined the role professional associations can play in establishing newcomers’ careers in Canada.
-Below, we discuss a few key takeaways to help orient you to Canada’s professional associations.
+In a recent live webinar, we discussed how professional associations can help a newcomer’s career once they arrive in Canada.
+Below, we discuss a few key takeaways.

 The Purpose of a Professional Association

 Professional associations seek to promote and support the interests of a particular profession and its members.
-They keep members informed by providing updates and training, and function as a resource for those who want to enter the field.
+They function as a go-to, one-stop resource for professionals looking to enter the field.
+For example, they keep members informed by providing updates and training.

 By offering courses, events, volunteer opportunities, and more, professional associations connect you to other professionals in your industry.
 They offer key insights that can help you decide your next steps.
 Your involvement in an association can be added to your résumé to indicate your relevance and investment in the field.

-Professional associations offer a wide array of services, some of which include the following:
+Professional associations offer a wide array of services, including:

 - Research and insights into current trends in the profession